Study finds MERS virus has not yet reached pandemic potential

 He said one distinction was their use of different receptors to infect cells in human airways - a key factor in how easily a virus is passed from person to person.

-To analyze whether MERS poses a similar threat as SARS did, Fontanet's team looked at data from 55 cases of MERS infection and calculated some called a basic reproduction number, or R0.
+To analyse whether MERS poses a similar threat as SARS did, Fontanet's team looked at data from 55 cases of MERS infection and calculated some called a basic reproduction number, or R0.

 The basic reproduction number of an infection is the average number of secondary cases a single infected case will cause in a population with no immunity to the disease.